laurence-71/php-symfony-app/ReadMe.md

 * In the entity User add the firstname and lastname if you want
 * In the UserController just return the view
 * Make the ProfileController
-* In the template create create the table that will contains the user informations
+* In the template create the table that will contains the user informations
 * Add the buttons to edit the name or the password
 * Create a form EditPasswordType
 * The password form will be create manually with a POST method